SubhrajitSain/Neutralizr/README.md

 An open-source Windows optimizer made in MS VB 6.0

 # Folders
-src - VB source codes and stuff

-exe - Windows executable here
+Folders are arranged by their versions and also exe or src.

 # Contributions
 Contributions are welcome!